Trevor Reed back in US, one day after Russian prisoner swap

 WASHINGTON (AP) — Trevor Reed is back in the United States one day after the Marine veteran was swapped for a Russian drug trafficker in a prisoner exchange between Washington and Moscow, his mother tweeted early Thursday morning.

-“It’s been very exciting day for The Reed family.
-Trevor is back in the USA,” Paula Reed said on Twitter.
+Paula Reed called it a “very exciting day for The Reed family.
+Trevor is back in the USA.”
 Photographs tweeted from the account of Rep. August Pfluger, a Texas Republican, also showed him standing next to Reed.

 His destination was not immediately clear.
 Reed’s parents live in Granbury, Texas, near Dallas.